RaoulHofmann/The-Pub-Connection/README.md

+I will be shifiting this project away from phalcon as the documention for version 5.0 are not as fleshed out as it first appeared and there are some discrepancies.
+The process to setup and get phalcon 5.0 working was not straight forward enough to make deployment easy.
+Additionally the support for php 8 is not really supported and workarounds were required to make it work together.

+I will probably move the project to Java Spring

 # The Pub Connection

 Ever been at the pub with a group of people and need to order at the bar, trying to orginise it all and make sure everybody is taken care of can be a pain.